-Section 3(b)(4) provides that an easement cannot be relocated to "a location other than the servient estate," thus preventing a servient estate owner from relying on this act to relocate an easement to any other parcel of land other than the servient estate.
-Finally, Section 3(c) makes clear that this act does not prevent a servient estate owner and an easement holder from relocating an easement by consent.
-In other words, a servient estate owner and an easement holder are free to relocate an easement outside of this act, unless otherwise limited or prohibited by applicable law.
-The freedom to relocate an easement by consent guaranteed by Section 3(c) could be used by a servient estate owner and an easement holder to relocate an easement to a parcel of land other than the servient estate burdened by the easement.
+Section 3(c) makes clear that this act does not prevent a servient estate owner and an easement holder from relocating an easement by consent.
+In other words, a servient estate owner and an easement holder are free to relocate an easement outside of this act by mutual consent, unless otherwise limited or prohibited by applicable law.
+The power to locate an easement by mutual consent outside the act applies to another location on the servient estate or to another estate, assuming that estate owner consents to the relocation.